-Street lights shall be placed at locations not interfering with the proposed driveways and in general shall be located in line with the extension of the common property line between two lots.
+Street lights shall be placed at locations not interfering with the proposed driveways and shall be located in line with the extension of the common property line between two lots.

-The face of the posts shall be at least 0.6 meters clear of the face of the curb or the back of the sidewalk.
+The face of the posts shall be at least 1.0 meters clear of the face of the curb and 0.3 meters from the back of the sidewalk.